-ICML 2025 Workshop, Vancouver, Canada - Friday, July 18th, 2025
+ICML 2025 Workshop, Vancouver, Canada - Saturday, July 19th, 2025

 Paper Track with up to 8 pages (excluding references and supplementary materials).
 Authors may optionally include a short video demonstration as supplementary material, however the focus should be on the paper.